 8) Socialise and talk about your feelings.

 Socialising is proven to be good for mental health.
 Get out and visit friends and family and talk about how you are feeling.
-Even if you can’t socialise due to Covid restrictions try to get face to face contact.
+If you can’t meet in person try to get face to face contact.
 Zoom, Facetime, What’s app it doesn’t matter which.
-If you can’t facetime then phone rather than text!
+If you can’t Facetime then phone rather than text!

 9) Get a light box.